alijahnas/CKA-practice-exercises/scheduling.md

 Doc: https://kubernetes.io/docs/concepts/policy/resource-quotas/

+Questions:
-Create a pod with a busybox container that requests 1G of memory and half a CPU, and has limits at 2G of memory and a whole CPU.
+- Create a pod with a busybox container that requests 1G of memory and half a CPU, and has limits at 2G of memory and a whole CPU.

 <details><summary>Solution</summary>
 <p>